Most beautiful falls in the western part of Altai Mountains are Kokkol Falls – impressive, 60 – 80 m tall waterfall.

 Water here slides down along very steep rock.
-In the middle part the stream is extended and divided into smaller streams by cliff ledges.
+In the middle part, the stream is extended and divided into smaller streams by cliff ledges.

 Big advantage of this waterfall is good observation possibilities: there are spots where the whole waterfall and mountains behind it can be seen.

-Some centuries ago here came Old Believers (Kamenschiks) and according to legends, they thought that here they have reached the fabulous Belovodye – land of happiness and freedom, where the "river of milk" flows from the sky.
+Some centuries ago here came Old Believers (Kamenschiks) and according to legends, they thought that here they have reached the fabulous Belovodye – the land of happiness and freedom, where the "river of milk" flows from the sky.

 The 20th century though did not bring much happiness here.
-At the end of the 1930s next to the falls was built one of GULAG camps – Kokkol camp.
-It was built as a village for the miners in nearby quartz, molybdenum and tungsten mines.
+At the end of the 1930s next to the falls was built one of the GULAG camps – Kokkol camp.
+It was built as a village for the miners in nearby quartz, molybdenum, and tungsten mines.
 Now the buildings of this village – simple wooden shacks – are in ruins.